vartikabisariya/exerCssBasics/README.md

 ## Upload your web files to your repository.

 Push your web files to your repository using VSCode or the manual file upload method.
-The presenter builds two separate web pages.
+The presenter builds two separate web pages (A CSS cheat sheet and a separate website page).
 Please load each one into a separate resository and activate GitHub Pages for both.

 ## Submit a link to your repository